-Chemists from Tomsk State University (TSU), together with their Iranian colleagues, have created a new biomaterial for treating complex cases of osteoporosis.
-The development is a multi-layered structure that not only replaces damaged areas of bone, but also gradually releases medication, preventing further tissue destruction.
+Chemists from Tomsk State University (TSU), in collaboration with Iranian colleagues, have created a new biomaterial for treating complex cases of osteoporosis.
+The development is a multi-layered structure that not only replaces damaged areas of bone but also gradually releases medication, preventing further tissue destruction.
 The project is supported by a grant from the Russian Science Foundation (RSF).

 The main component is zoledronic acid, which is effective for osteoporosis but toxic in high doses.
 To avoid side effects, scientists used cucurbituril supramolecules—unique "containers" that hold the acid and release it gradually.
 These molecules are applied to bioglass, which acts as an accumulator, and then placed on a polymer scaffold (frame) printed on a 3D printer.